unraid/docs/docs/unraid-os/manual/what-is-unraid.md

 odd, then you can force the corresponding nth parity bit to also be even or odd (zero or one).
 If a data drive fails, that parity information can now be used to deduce the exact bit values of the failed drive, and perfectly rebuild it on a replacement drive.
-Here\'s an example:
+Here's an example:

 ![](/docs/legacy/No_parity@2x.png "No_parity@2x.png")